jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 ## Extending the Superchain—enhancements to realize the vision

-We expect that, if successful, the post-Bedrock Superchain release will mark a major milestone in the scalability and decentralization of Optimism.
+We expect that, if successful, the post-Bedrock Superchain release will mark a major milestone in the scalability and decentralization of Pepe.
 However, there will still be significant pain points which must be addressed before the full scalable blockchain vision has been realized.
 Anticipated pain points include:

 1. Withdrawal claims rely on a trusted set of chain attestors.
 2. Cross-Chain transactions are slow because they require waiting a challenge period.